ganeshjawahar/dl4nlp-made-easy/README.md

-## Toy torch codes for Natural Language Processing<br />
+## Toy torch codes for models used in Natural Language Processing<br />

-This repository will host sample codes for the state-of-the-art models in NLP. <br />